Jaspreet1711/ds_salary_proj_ind/README.md

                                          in a week)   Weeks
                                                       in a Year)
 ### Cleaning Location Column
 <p>This column included City and State where job is available.
-I extracted Name of the State out of this by making the State_Name Column.</p>
+I extracted Name of the States out of this by making the State_Name Column.</p>

 #### Refer file "Data Cleaning Jobs Data.py" in the repository to check Data Cleaning Script.